RajaRakoto/plum/README.md

 ##### `⚫ Magic`

-`Magic` is a built-in CSS animation library in sass-eo, just call a magic mixin to animate an element
+`Magic` is a built-in CSS animation library in **sass-eo**, just call a magic mixin to animate an element

 Type this command to get an example magic (in the root directory)